NicoleIrene/UdacityNeighborhoodMap/README.md

 * Click [here](https://github.com/NicoleIrene/UdacityNeighborhoodMap) to access the project files.
 Download or clone the repo to your machine.

 * Double click on the zip file to unzip the folder and navigate to the **index.html** file.
-Double click on **index.html** to view in your web browser.
+Double click on **index.html** to view the page in your web browser.

 * Drag and drop the project folder into your text editor to begin coding!